- About MASA

 The Executive Board is composed of seven members elected on a statewide basis.
 The Executive Board oversees the daily operations of MASA.

-MASA maintains four standing committees focused on specific goals integral to our mission of providing unity and leadership for the continuous improvement of public education in Michigan.
+MASA maintains three standing committees focused on specific goals integral to our mission of providing unity and leadership for the continuous improvement of public education in Michigan.
 Committees advise the Board and Council on major educational issues.

 August 9, 2013 Presentation